mantarimay/mantarimay/README.md

+# Hi there

-- 👋 Hi, I’m May Mantari
+- 👋 I’m May Mantari
 - 👀 I’m interested in anime, linux, and gaming
 - 🌱 I’m currently learning to maintance, translation and debugging app
 <!---